Why are the solutions to overdetermined problems usually "as symmetric as possible"?: Proof of Lemma

 \end{lemma} \begin{proof} Fix $\xi_0\in\rn$, $\eta\in C^{m+1,\al}(\pa\Om)$ and for small $t$, let $\Psi(t)\in C^{m+1,\al}(\pa\Om)$ and $G(t)\in C^{m+1,\al}(\pa\Om,\pa\Om) $ be the functions given by Lemma \ref{reparametrization} that satisfy

 Since $\Om_\eta+tx_0=(\Om+tx_0)_{\eta\circ(\id+tx_0)}$, we have the following expansion as $\eta\to 0$ in $C^{m+1,\al}(\pa\Om)$:

 where we made use of \eqref{identity 2} in the last equality and let $J_\tau (t)$ denote the tangential Jacobian associated to the change of variables in the surface integral.
-One more change of variables, this time with respect to the mapping $G^{-1}(t):\pa\Om\to\pa\Om$, yields
+A further change of variables, this time with respect to the mapping $G^{-1}(t):\pa\Om\to\pa\Om$, yields

 where $\widetilde J_\tau(t)$ is the combined tangential Jacobian associated to the two previous changes of variables.